jucian0/posts/managing-filters.md

 }
 ```

-If you are interested of what happing with the filter state you can use `useFilterContext` and with this hook it's possible to change and receives the current state of the filter.
+If you are interested in what happing with the filter state you can use `useFilterContext` and with this hook is possible to change and receives the current state of the filter.

-In a real situation it's possible that you use something like that:
+In a real situation is possible that you use something like that:

 ```jsx
 const initialValues = {